GeorgeDimitropoulos/Pattern-Recognition_IN4085/README.md

 # Hand Written Digit Classification

-• Development and evaluation of different classifiers in MATLAB in order to decrease the classification error in the automate classification of individual digits used for cheque purposes
+• Development and evaluation of different Machine Learning classifiers in MATLAB in order to decrease the classification error in the automate classification of individual digits used for cheque purposes